metayeti/myst.js/README.md

 ![myst.js](/logo.png?raw=true)

-:warning: You've wondered into the **development branch**.
-The code here is not stable and the repository may or may not be in a coherent state.
+:warning: You've wandered into the **development branch**.
+The code here may not be stable and the repository may or may not be in a coherent state.
 If you are looking for library files, grab the stable version from the main branch instead.